 Representatives of Brooks Institute provided false and misleading information regarding employment opportunities to then-prospective students who graduated in 2003, as well as to prospective students entering programs in 2005.
-Deceptive practices misrepresented job placement and employment tenure that were in direct contradiction with its own placement records, as well a: national and state labor statistics.
+Deceptive practices misrepresented job placement and employment tenure that were in direct contradiction with its own placement records, as well as national and state labor statistics.

-On or about April 4-5, 2005, the Bureau sent out 121 e-mail surveys to a sampling of 2003 graduates asking what representations were made by Brooks Institute regarding empli yment opportunities.
+On or about April 4-5, 2005, the Bureau sent out 121 e-mail surveys to a sampling of 2003 graduates asking what representations were made by Brooks Institute regarding employment opportunities.
 Of those, fourteen graduates responded.
 Brooks Institute made the following representations to these prospective students with regards to career opportunities:

-Graduate # 32: "I enrolled in the program because I loved photography and was told that after going to Brooks I would have a 95% chance of finding a job after unduation.
+Graduate # $3^2$ : "I enrolled in the program because I loved photography and was told that after going to Brooks I would have a 95% chance of finding a job after graduation.
 The admissions representative told me I would have a 95% chance of finding a job after graduation.
 Brooks did no [sic] meet those expectations, as I don't have a photo related job."

-1 The e-mail addresses were provided by Institute from its database.
+&lt;sup>1 The e-mail addresses were provided by Institute from its database.
 Many were no longer viable.

-2 Individual students are referred to herein by number to protect the privacy of the students.
-The identities of students will be disclosed at any potential hearing or pursuant to any valid request for discovery.
+&lt;sup>2 Individual students are referred to herein by number to protect the privacy of the students. "he identities of students will be disclosed at any potential hearing or pursuant to any valid request for discovery.
 At any potential hearing, complainant will move for an order limiting the disclosure of the identities of these students to this proceeling and/or resulting appeals.

-Brooks Institute records indicate this 2003 baocalaureate graduate in F ofessional Photography was "college-placed" in part-time3 employment.
-As recorded, this graduate's employment began eight months after graduation as a "Web Developer" with a wage of 312.00 per hour.
-"Web Developer" is not a placement in the field of Professional Photograph.
-Institute records also reflect total loan indebtedness for this 2003 graduate of approximately \$7:,600.
+Brooks Institute records indicate this 2003 baccalaureate graduate in Frofessional Photography was "college-placed" in part-time employment.
+As recorded, this graduate's employment began eight months after graduation as a "Web Developer" with a wage of 512.00 per hour.
+"Web Developer" is not a placement in the field of Professional Photography.
+Institute records also reflect total loan indebtedness for this 2003 graduate of approximately \$75,600.